-- 34.01 This Agreement shall be binding and remain in full force and effect from the first (1st) day of January, 2008 to the thirty-first (31) day of December, 2012 and shall continue from year to year thereafter, unless either party exercises its right to commence collective bargaining as provided in the Labour Relations Code of British Columbia. - 34.02 If negotiations extend beyond the anniversary date of the Agreement, both parties shall adhere fully to the provisions of this Agreement during the period of bona fide collective bargaining. - 34.03 All revisions to the Collective Agreement mutually agreed upon shall, unless otherwise specified, apply retroactively to the aforesaid anniversary date.
+This Agreement shall be binding and remain in full force and effect from the first (1st) day of January, 2018 to the thirty-first (31) day of December, 2021 and shall continue from year to year thereafter, unless either party exercises its right to commence collective bargaining as provided in the Labour Relations Code of British Columbia.

+33.02 Anniversary Date of Agreement

+If negotiations extend beyond the anniversary date of the Agreement, both parties shall adhere fully to the provisions of this Agreement during the period of bona fide collective bargaining.

+33.03 Revisions

+All revisions to the Collective Agreement mutually agreed upon shall, unless otherwise specified, apply retroactively to the aforesaid anniversary date.
-IN WITNESS WHEREOF the Corporate Seal of the City of Prince Rupert has been hereunto affixed, attested by the hands of its proper officers in their behalf and has been executed by the duly authorized officers of the Union, this 12th day of September 2008.

-THE CORPORATE SEAL OF CITY OF PRINCE RUPERT was hereupto affixed b and in the presence
+• the City of Prince Rupert has been hereunto affixed in their behalf and has been executed by the dul of, 2019.
+THE CORPORATE SEAL OF CITY OF PRINCE RUPERT was hereunto affixed by and in the presence of: SIGNED BY THE PRESIDENT AND SECRETARY OF THE CANADIAN UNION OF PUBLIC EMPLOYEES, LOCAL 105: Mayor President City Administrator Secretary Party of the First Part Party of the Second Part

-Ma∛or

-Party of the First Part

-SIGNED BY THE PRESIDENT AND SECRETARY OF THE CANADIAN UNION OF PUBLIC EMPLOYEES.
-LOCAL 105:

-usel Wiens

-President

-Party of the Second Part